 Feedback (help me do better)

 I am confident that I am nowhere near 100% in terms of accessibility compliance (or my goal for accessibility beyond compliance) and am committed to doing better.

 If you experience any issues on this website, please email me feedback at firstname.lastname@example.org.

-If I used a portfolio builder like WIX and Squarespace, I would have chosen to further the digital disability divide which wouldn’t have been very cash money.
+If I used a portfolio builder like WIX and Squarespace, I would have chosen to further the digital disability divide (that ain't cash money).